dsebastien/softwareArchitectureNotes/event-driven.md

 With EDA, events are kept preciously \(cfr Event Sourcing below\) as they represent everything that has ever actually happened in the system.

-Heavily relies on Domain-Driven Design \(DDD\) principles, thus read this first: [https://www.gitbook.com/book/dsebastien/domain-driven-design-notes](https://www.gitbook.com/book/dsebastien/domain-driven-design-notes)
+EDA heavily relies on Domain-Driven Design \(DDD\) principles, thus read this first: [https://www.gitbook.com/book/dsebastien/domain-driven-design-notes](https://www.gitbook.com/book/dsebastien/domain-driven-design-notes)

 ## Main concepts

+* commands
+  * request to perform something in the system
+  * immutable \(a request is a request, it shouldn't be changed\)
+  * may be rejected
 * events
+  * facts
-  * represent a change _that has already occurred_ in the system
+  * represent changes _that have already occurred_ in the system
   * should include or reference enough context and metadata so that subscribers receiving the events
   * immutable \(just like the past, you can't change it\)
+  * cannot be deleted.
+  *
 * event publisher \(aka generators, sources, emitters\)
   * detects state changes
   * gathers the necessary information to describe the event